DNKpp/georithm/README.md

 possible, thus it is possible to use everything without runtime-overhead but stay expressive as usual code.

-This is a working repository, this means, currently it doesn't have a "stable-version".
+This is a development repository, this means, currently it doesn't have a "stable-version".
 This might change in the future but for now it is simply a prove of concept.
 I'll do my best to provide a correct and clean library but sometimes it might happen, that a commit contains a syntax error or any other bug.
 If you are then